-Think ahead to the time when everything is smart, and everything is networked, when computing has diffused out into our environment.
+Think ahead to the time when everything is smart, and everything is networked—when computing has diffused out into our environment.
 Imagine for a moment if there were a computer in literally every object in your house.
 In your office.
-In your neighbourhood.
+In your neighborhood.
 Imagine computers were blowing in the wind.
-Imagine if they were literally ubiquitous.
+Imagine if they were literally everywhere.

-The phrase data exhaust will be not longer a figure of speech, it’ll be a literal statement.
-Your data will exist in a halo of devices surrounding you, tasked to provide you with sensor and computing support as you walk along.
+The phrase “data exhaust” will no longer be a figure of speech; it’ll be a literal statement.
+Your data will exist in a halo of devices surrounding you, tasked with providing you with sensor and computing support as you walk along.
 Calculating constantly, consulting with each other, predicting, anticipating your needs.
 You’ll be surrounded by a web of distributed sensors, computing, and data.

-The rush to connect devices to the Internet has led to sloppy privacy, and sloppy security.
-That can’t continue because if everything is smart, everything will soon be measuring, calculating, and weighing your life.
+The current rush to connect devices to the internet has led to sloppy privacy and sloppy security.
+This situation can’t continue, because if everything is smart, everything will soon be measuring, calculating, and weighing your life.
 Big data will be distributed and ubiquitous.
-Suddenly its not just your email, or the photographs of your cat, but your heart rate, your respiration rate, how, and who, you slept with the night before.
+Suddenly its not just your email or the photographs of your cat but your heart rate, your respiration rate, and how you slept—and with whom—the night before.

-The Internet of Things is coming, and with it will come a whole new set of big data problems that can’t be ignored.
+The internet of things is coming.
+Alasdair Allan explains why it brings with it a whole new set of big data problems that can’t be ignored.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?